 Each year, across libraries and schools, museums and workplaces, thousands of HMD activities take place, providing opportunities for diverse groups of people to learn from the past to inform their actions against discrimination and persecution today.

 Our impact film showcases five Holocaust Memorial Day activities in England, Scotland, Wales and Northern Ireland, and the significant impact they had on those who took part.

-Find out more about the different ways people have marked HMD and the impact it has by reading our case studies.
+Explore our case studies to find out more about the different ways people have marked HMD and the impact it has on them.